pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

-To avoid introducing a new string dtype while other discussions and changes are in flux (eventually making pyarrow a required dependency? adopting `pd.NA` as the default missing value sentinel? using the new NumPy 2.0 capabilities?), we could also delay introducing a default string dtype until there is more clarity in those other discussions.
+To avoid introducing a new string dtype while other discussions and changes are in flux (eventually making pyarrow a required dependency? adopting `pd.NA` as the default missing value sentinel? using the new NumPy 2.0 capabilities? overhauling all our dtypes to use a logical data type system?), we could also delay introducing a default string dtype until there is more clarity in those other discussions.

 However: